ckan/ckan/doc/writing-extensions.rst

 You'll also get a ``500 Server Error`` if you try to create a group using the ``group_create`` API action.

-To handle this situation where the site has no curators group without crashing, we'll have to handle the exceptio that CKAN's ``member_list`` function raises when it's asked to list the members of a group that doesn't exist:
+To handle the situation where the site has no ``curators`` group without crashing, we'll have to handle the exception that CKAN's :func:`~ckan.logic.action.get.member_list` function raises when it's asked to list the members of a group that doesn't exist.
+Replace the ``member_list`` line in your ``plugin.py`` file with these lines:

 .. literalinclude:: ../ckanext/example_iauthfunctions/plugin_v4.py
     :start-after: # Get a list of the members of the 'curators' group.